junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ## Web Client React + Mapbox GL JS

 There are so many tools today for creating React-based applications.
 [Vite](https://vitejs.dev/) is a next-generation front-end tool.
 It offers enhanced speed, supports ESM, and React.
 Making it a standout choice.

+To create a new frontend project using Vite.

 ```zsh
 pnpm create vite